 The ICC delegation has raised some issues that still affect the trade finance business and is now entering into dialogue with the FATF secretariat to determine whether the related guidance notes can be modified to address these concerns.

 Guidelines on sanctions clauses

-The TF also produced guidelines on sanction clauses in trade related products, including letters of credit, documentary collections and guarantees, to draw the attention of the trade finance community to the use and negative impact of sanction clauses on certain trade instruments.
+The task force also produced guidelines on sanction clauses in trade-related products, including letters of credit, documentary collections and guarantees, to draw the attention of the trade finance community to the use and negative impact of sanction clauses on certain trade instruments.

 With these guidelines, ICC's primary intention is to make practitioners aware of the need to be careful in their choice of counterparties or service suppliers and to emphasize that it is their responsibility to ensure that they do nothing that brings into question the irrevocable nature of the credit or guarantee, the certainty of payment, or the intent to honour obligations.

 The task force continues to act as a key review and discussion forum for trade and compliance professionals looking at the impact on trade and the mitigants that could be utilized to comply with regulation and still keep trade credit flowing and as a platform for educating practitioners about the relationship between sanctions and the ICC Rules.

 Counter-Terrorist Financing / Financial Crimes Group ("CTF/FC Group")

 Stemming from the AML Task Force, the BC also created the Counter-Terrorist Financing and Financial Crimes Group to handle new mandates in the area of AML, financial crimes and proliferation financing.